Single Data Return (SDR)

 Raraunga Ākonga Takitahi

-This page explains what the Single Data Return (SDR) is, who needs to complete an SDR, and other important information.
-You’ll also find resources to help you submit SDRs.
+This page explains what the Single Data Return (SDR) is, what the data is used for, who needs to complete an SDR, how to access your SDR and other important information.

 The SDR is an electronic database of learner enrolment and completion information required by the Ministry of Education (MoE) and the Tertiary Education Commission (TEC).